-Top Ten Reasons why a walk in a park is good for you:
+Top Ten Reasons to celebrate Wellness Week and take a walk in a national park:

-- Lower risk of chronic illness such as heart disease and diabetes
+- Lower risk of chronic illness such as heart disease or diabetes

 - Enjoy nature